 How to double down on IP protection in China and make sure all the different parties don’t know the full story?

-The most common approach is to rely on an assembly center that puts it all together.
+The most common approach is to rely on a contract manufacturer that puts it all together.
 If your product is simple, it might just be a kitting, inspection, and testing operation.
-Outsourcing to an assembly center with an export license provides these benefits:
+Outsourcing to a contract manufacturer with an export license provides these benefits:

-• If you employ the strategy of relying on an assembly center to isolate the specialized component suppliers and keep them in the dark, the assembly center will typically be the shipper.
+• If you employ the strategy of relying on a contract manufacturer to isolate the specialized component suppliers and keep them in the dark, the CM will typically be the shipper.

 • You can work with your freight forwarder to ensure the forwarder’s name is on the bill of lading.
 (However, be careful, as some large service providers such as forwarders and auditing agencies resell their data.)